Six of Delta Air Lines retrofitted Boeing 777 aircraft are launching at the beginning of March 1, 2019.

 Why Fly Delta’s Boing 777s?

 Delta currently operates eight 777-200ERs and ten 777-200LRs in its fleet.
-Four of its 777s have already been retrofitted and 14 will be retrofitted in 2019.
-This makes Delta’s Boeing 777’s a great choice both when considering who to fly with.
-Delta is already a great choice but by choosing specific aircraft you can be sure of the newest seats and a great experience.
+Four of its 777s have already been retrofitted, and 14 will be retrofitted in 2019.
+This makes Delta’s Boeing 777’s a great choice when considering who to fly with.
+Delta is already a great choice, but by choosing a specific aircraft, you can be sure of the newest seats and a great experience.

 Why Fly Delta In Economy?